binyisu/PVEL-AD/README.md

 * Download and fill the **Datasets Request Form** (MUST be hand signed with date).
 Please use institutional email address(es).
 Commercial emails such as Gmail and QQmail are NOT allowed.

 * Email the signed **Datasets Request Form** to Subinyi@buaa.edu.cn
+* The copyright belongs to **Hebei University of Technology.

 ![image](https://user-images.githubusercontent.com/35132544/132239405-a5227832-c3ff-4303-9c46-6d6da76eb630.png)